curran/currankelleher.com/src/pages/blog/d3-basics.md

 The `cx` and `cy` attributes define the center of the circle, the `r` attribute defines the radius of the circle, and the `fill` attribute defines the fill color of the circle.
 The `opacity` attribute defines the opacity of the circle as a constant.
 The `opacity` attribute is set to `700 / 1000` to make the circles slightly transparent.
 Making the shapes semi-transparent like this gives more visibility into overlaps and density.
 It's a technique I like to use often.

 The value `700 / 1000` is odd, I know.
 It's like that so that in VizHub, you can use the VZCode "interactive widgets" feature to hold Alt + drag on the `700` to manipulate it smoothly with instant feedback based on hot reloading.
 I personally think that's the coolest thing ever - the ability to get truly instant feedback when tweaking visual parameters like opacity.
 The fraction approach is a bit of a workaround for the fact that you only get integer resolution when dragging the number.
 Adjusting the number of zeros in the fraction is a way to get more or less precision when dragging the number.
 It's a bit of a hack, but it works well in practice.

+## Takeaways

+My point with this article is to express my strongly opinionated view on how to approach interactive visualization development with D3.
+My opinions are:

+- Embrace Web Standards
+- Use ES Modules for code organization
+- Avoid quirky frameworks for core functionality
+- Always write idempotent rendering logic
+- Use functional patterns for rendering logic
+- Use inline styles for maximum portability

+This is to lay the foundation for what's coming next: a series of articles that build on this foundation to create more complex and interactive visualizations.
+I hope you find this approach useful and that it helps you get started with D3.js.
+Stay tuned for more articles on D3.js and Web technologies!